laravel/bootcamp.laravel.com/resources/docs/installation.md

 Next, we will give your application a head-start by installing [Laravel Breeze](https://laravel.com/docs/starter-kits#laravel-breeze), a minimal, simple implementation of all of Laravel's authentication features, including login, registration, password reset, email verification, and password confirmation.
 Once installed, you are welcome to customize the components to suit your needs.

-Laravel Breeze offers several options for your view layer, including simple Blade templates, or [Vue](https://vuejs.org/) and [React](https://reactjs.org/) with [Inertia](https://inertiajs.com/).
+Laravel Breeze offers several options for your view layer, including Blade templates, or [Vue](https://vuejs.org/) and [React](https://reactjs.org/) with [Inertia](https://inertiajs.com/).
 For this tutorial, you have the option of Vue or React.

-Open a new terminal in your `chirper` project directory, and then install your chosen stack with the given commands:
+Open a new terminal in your `chirper` project directory and install your chosen stack with the given commands:

 ```shell tab=Vue
 ./vendor/bin/sail composer require laravel/breeze --dev